Phyllobates Terribilis, characteristics, behavior and reproduction, why is it called a dart frog? Effects of its poison.

 It stores its lethal toxin in glands in its skin, and releases it when it feels threatened.

 It has the peculiarity of being one of the few creatures immune to its own venom.
 This protects it from predators, except for the snake Liophis epinephelus, which resists the venom and eats it.

-There are other poison dart frog species, although less lethal than the poison dart frog.
-P. terribilis.
-These include Dendrobates tinctorius, a species inhabiting the eastern part of the Guiana Shield (which includes parts of Guyana, Suriname, French Guiana and northern Brazil), a small, black frog with irregular yellow or white stripes on the body.
+There are other poison dart frog species, although less lethal than P. terribilis.
+These include Dendrobates tinctorius, a species inhabiting the eastern part of the Guiana Shield (which includes parts of Guyana, Suriname, French Guiana and northern Brazil).
+It is a small, black frog with irregular yellow or white stripes on the body.

-Or the D. truncatus, a small frog, the smallest of the family, with a size of 23 to 30 mm, with yellow lines on its body and a green stripe on its legs.
-Or the P. bicolor, predominantly orange in color.
+Or the D. truncatus, the smallest frog of the family, with a size of 23 to 30 mm, with yellow lines on its body and a green stripe on its legs.
+Or the P. bicolor, which is predominantly orange in color.